mes32/hop-collider/README.md

 # Hop Collider
-A data visualization tool to help brewers compare different varieties of hops.
-Users can select one or more hop varieties and plot the concentrations of flavor and aroma producing compounds against the distribution for all hop varities.
+Hop-collider is a data visualization tool to help brewers compare the chemistry of different varieties of hops.
+There are over 140 different hop varieties used to brew beer.
+These varieties naturally contain different amounts of flavor and aroma producing chemical compounds.
+This variance in the hop chemistry results in the distinctive flavor of each variety.

+Using this tool users can select one or more hop varieties to compare, producing a series of plots one for each chemical compound.
+These plots visualize the typical range found in a particular variety along with the aggregate distribution found in all the hop varieties.
+This helps brewers discover new and interesting hops to use, find substitute hops based on similar profiles, and dig into the chemical-basis of hop flavor.

+Users can also register for an account.
+After authenticating, this allows them to save hop comparisons and load them again at a later date.
+When sorting hop varieties by popularity on the comparison page this is partially influenced by the number of saved comparisons that include each variety.

 A deployed version can be found here: [hop-collider.herokuapp.com](https://hop-collider.herokuapp.com)